 “Woman, is not your cup of abominations full enough?”

-Originally budgeted at $5,500,000, it may have topped out as much as $8,000,000 as production control swung back & forth between factions both creative and financial.
-Trouble with the script structure dogged it from the onset (Philip Yordan is credited) and when MGM exerted pull (and more money), much extra filming was done at great cost, then most of that was jettisoned.
+Originally budgeted at $5,500,000, it may have topped out as much as $8,000,000, since production control swung back & forth between factions both creative and financial.
+Trouble with script structure dogged it from the onset (Philip Yordan is credited) and when MGM exerted pull (and more money), much extra filming was done at great cost.
+Then most of that was jettisoned.
 Wholly fictional battle scenes involving Barabbas were interjected to pump up the excitement level; his character enlarged from bare mention in the Bible to being a revolutionary leader in this telling.
-Well, why not?, since most of the ‘greatest story’ is historical speculation crossed with centuries worth of political & theological cross-currents, rewritten to suit.
+Well, why not?, since most of the ‘greatest story’ is historical speculation filtered with centuries worth of political & theological cross-currents, rewritten to suit.
 The action keeps the kids awake, so the “message” gets through.

-Of course, since it’s 1961, things are too clean (later, more graphic versions would be more pictorially convincing), and it often has a Sunday school pageant feel to it; Hunter’s earnest portrayal (which looks like how countless millions had been taught to think Christ would have appeared) can’t help but occasionally suffer when the script has him padding through the Holy Land dispensing one-liners (“be nice so when you die things will even out”, and so forth).
+Of course, since it’s 1961, things are too clean (later, more graphic versions would be lean toward being pictorially convincing), and it often has a Sunday school pageant feel to it; Hunter’s earnest portrayal (which looks like how countless millions had been taught to think Christ would have appeared) can’t help but occasionally suffer when the script has him padding through the Holy Land dispensing one-liners (‘be nice so when you die things will even out’, and so forth).
 Ironically, the bad guys have the best dialogue.
 Generally, the momentum holds until the Last Supper, trial and Crucifixion sequences, which are rather lackluster.
 It sort of hamstrings the Peace & Love idea when the liveliest scenes in the film are a battle (actually a slaughter) and a sexy dance that ends with someone’s decapitation.

 When the patchwork of editing had to cohere, Ray Bradbury was called on to write a linking narration, spoken by Orson Welles, who intones the passages with due dignity.
 Salome’s dance is fairly hot, the costumes and sets are neat, the Rozsa music score is always a plus and the impressive Sermon on the Mount is accomplished using 5,400 extras.
 All location work was done in Spain.